liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 FreeMarker.

-For example, if you wanted to create a tracking action that tracks the number of times a user views a newsletter, you could create a menu with fields for *Newsletter ID* (to differentiate different newsletters), and *Tracking Action* (to differentiate several actions on the same newsletter such as opening the newsletter or clicking on a link).
-The administrator could input the necessary values in these fields to track the newsletter they're interested in.
+For example, if you wanted to create a tracking action that tracks the number of times a user views a newsletter, you could create a menu with the following
+fields:

-All tracking actions must have an *alias* to to be shown in different reports that count the number of times a tracking action has been triggered.
+- *Alias:* used in reports that count the number of times a tracking action has been triggered.
+- *Newsletter ID:* used to differentiate between newsletters.
+- *Tracking Action:* used to differentiate several actions on the same newsletter, such as opening the newsletter or clicking on a link.

 Here's a code snippet from a FreeMarker template (e.g., `ct_tracking_action.ftl`) that could be applied to this example: